open-mmlab/mmsegmentation/configs/bisenetv2/README.md

-# Dynamic Multi-scale Filters for Semantic Segmentation
+# Bilateral network with guided aggregation for real-time semantic segmentation

 ## Introduction